Teach Philosophy 101

 Accommodating Students with Disabilities

 Today many students with disabilities (who could not have attended a college in the past) are able to flourish in a higher education environment.
 The American Disabilities Act of 1990 sets out legal rights and protections for these students.
 You should familiarize yourself not only with these rights but also with strategies to help these students learn.
-Different strategies may be required for students with physical disabilities versus those with learning disabilities.
-In addition, faculty members are now flooded with student accommodations as more and more students receive accommodations at the high school level, and more students are able to then obtain accommodations at the college level.
+Different strategies may be required for students with physical disabilities and learning disabilities.
+More students are obtaining accommodations at the college level, so it is wort thinking about how to prepare your course to be accessible as possible for all learners.

 Physical Disabilities